 I’m not being paid by the USDA or anything, I just wanted to share this option because its not one that is well-known and I think for the right family, it could really be beneficial.

-Would you consider living in a more rural area if it meant having a zero down payment mortgage for your new home?
+Would you consider living in a more rural area if it meant having a no down payment mortgage for your new home?

 If you’re thinking about buying a house, check out my posts on tips for first time home buyers and how to buy a house without losing your sanity!
 And when you’re ready to sell your home, check out my DIY home staging tips.

-Have you heard of the USDA Rural Development Loan?
+Have you heard of the USDA’s no down payment mortgage?